 The most frequently asked question when you are getting ready to travel to Mexico is, “Is the water safe?”
 Most of us have personally experienced or know someone who has had Montezuma’s revenge.
 Right?
 I thought it would be helpful to share my experience about the water in Mérida.
-And, most importantly to answer the question, “Is the drinking water in water in Mérida Mexico safe?
+And, most importantly to answer the question, “Is the drinking water in Mérida Mexico safe?

 - 1 Tips And Tricks For Mérida Mexico Drinking Water